danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

 *See this stack overflow tip for more information:
 <https://apple.stackexchange.com/questions/69223/how-to-replace-mac-os-x-utilities-with-gnu-core-utilities>*

 *Create files, directories, and nested directories and monitor the stat information.
 Also pay attention to the inode information.
 Can you explain how “Links” increments and decrements for directories and files?
 What command can you use to target a file via inode number?
 What are the Links in an empty directory?
 How do stat links relate to the ln function?
 While investigating this system, what were the most useful/informative commands?
 Document all your discoveries, experiments including commands and their results in a markdown document and submit to a public github account.
-We are interested in how deeply you investigate, how organized and thorough your notes are.* .
+We are interested in how deeply you investigate, how organized and thorough your notes are.*

 ## Installing GNU core utilities

 ### Installation

-Installing GNU core utilites with the g prefix using `homebrew` as indicated from the apple stackexhange posting:
+Installing GNU core utilites with the g prefix using `homebrew` as indicated from the apple stackexhange posting.
+As mentioned in the prompt, as well as the dicussions on stackexchange, I believe keeping the g-prefix is a good idea, therefore I won't modify my `PATH` to use the commands without the prefix.

 ```zsh
 ~ ❯ brew install coreutils findutils gnu-tar gnu-sed gawk gnutls gnu-indent gnu-getopt grep